 Are you ready for some football … food?!
-Whether you’re rooting for the Broncos or the Panthers—or are just along for the commercials and Beyoncé’s halftime appearance, you can participate in all the fun football festivities with these vegan game-day appetizers and treats.
+Participate in all the fun football festivities with these vegan game-day appetizers and treats.

 Take a look at the photos below and click through for recipes:

 This recipe, adapted from Eat, Drink & Be Vegan, features French bread, artichoke hearts, spinach, and potatoes.
 Better make a double batch, because it’s sure to be a party favorite.

 Herbivoracious insists that you use ripe avocados because “[y]ou can’t make good guacamole from bad avocados.”
 Now that’s a rule to live by.

 Spinach dip is a must-have for any football party.
 Unexpected ingredients like water chestnuts, cashews, and tofu make this Spork Foods recipe extra special.
 Extra points if you get bread that’s shaped like a football—like we did!

 What self-respecting football party could be complete without black bean dip?
 The Vegan 8 is a master of simplicity with this and all other recipes, which use eight ingredients or less.

 Tabasco sauce is the secret ingredient in this recipe from Oh She Glows.
 The beauty of hummus is that you can change the ingredient ratios to suit your taste, so it’s a real winner no matter how spicy you like it.

 This delicious recipe is a simple concoction of garbanzo beans, peanut butter, agave nectar, and chocolate chips.
 We can’t think of a better dish to round off your party.
 Add vegan cookies for dipping.

 Start the football fiesta off right with this Namely Marly recipe for classic seven-layer dip loaded with vegan meat crumbles, black beans, vegan sour cream, vegan cheese, guacamole, olives, and tomatoes.